Jack in the Box: Logo

-Controversies
+Logo from February 1982 to March 14, 2009; revived in December 2025.

+Logo used from March 15, 2009 to October 3, 2022; still used as a secondary logo, and at most locations.

+Animal welfare

+In 2012, Jack in the Box issued a commitment to phase out the use of gestation crates in its pork supply chain, citing animal-welfare concerns.
+As of August 14, 2025, Jack in the Box reaffirmed its intention to transition to open-pen gestation systems, in which sows are not kept in individual confinement crates during pregnancy.
+The company outlined a phased implementation schedule, targeting 25% of its pork supply from open-pen gestation environments by the end of 2024, 50% by the end of 2025, and full or near-full adoption by the end of 2026.
+Jack in the Box reported that it met its initial 2024 target of sourcing 25% of its pork from open-pen gestation systems.

+Food safety problems

 Mislabeled meat

 In 1981, horse meat labeled as beef was discovered at a Foodmaker plant that supplied hamburger and taco meat to Jack in the Box.
-The meat was originally from Profreeze of Australia, and during their checks on location, the food inspectors discovered other shipments destined for the United States which included kangaroo meat.
+The meat was originally from Profreeze of Australia and, during their checks on location, the food inspectors discovered other shipments destined for the United States that included kangaroo meat.

 1992–1993 E. coli scare and outbreak

 In 1993, Jack in the Box suffered a major corporate crisis involving E. coli O157:H7 bacteria.
 Four children died of HUS.
 Another 600 were reported sick after eating undercooked patties contaminated with fecal material containing the bacteria at a location in Tacoma, Washington, and other parts of the Pacific Northwest.

 The chain was faced with several lawsuits, each of which was quickly settled (but left the chain nearly bankrupt and losing customers).
 At the time, Washington state law required that hamburgers be cooked to an internal temperature of at least 155 °F, the temperature necessary to kill E. coli bacteria, although the FDA requirement at that time was only 140 °F, which was the temperature Jack in the Box cooked.
 After the incident, Jack in the Box mandated that in all nationwide locations, their hamburgers be cooked to at least 155 °F.